KrashLeviathan/codable_media_mashup/README.md

 ## Language Syntax

-### `CoMM <videoName>;`
+### `CoMM <videoName> [cache(uniqueCacheName)] ;`
-Sets the name of the output video and typically defines which cache space the program will use when re-using video URLs or variable names.
-Acceptable name characters are `[a-zA-Z0-9_]`.
-If the `config.cache()` option is used (see below), then the video name given here does NOT define the cache space.
-Multiple CoMM's can be defined in the same file: The definitions for each one are located underneath it.
+Sets the name of the output video and defines which cache namespace the program will use when re-using video URLs or variable names.
+If the `cache()` option is used, then the `uniqueCacheName` provided will define the cache.
+If the `cache()` option is left out, the video name will define the cache.
+The cache option is useful if you want to define multiple CoMM's in one file using a shared set of videos.
+By using the same cache, shared videos won't be re-downloaded.
+Acceptable name and cache namespace characters are `[a-zA-Z0-9_]`.

 **Example:**
 ```
+// The first three videos use the same cache, so shared
+// videos between them will only download once.

-CoMM Game_Highlights_Reel_20160907;
+CoMM Highlights_Reel_1 cache(monday_night_game_footage);
 ...

-CoMM Game_Highlights_Reel_20160914;
+CoMM Highlights_Reel_2 cache(monday_night_game_footage);
 ...

+CoMM Highlights_Reel_3 cache(monday_night_game_footage);
+...

+CoMM And_Now_For_Something_Completely_Different;
+// Doesn't use the same cache as the other three videos
 ```

 ### `// Comments`
 Everything after a double forward slash until the end of the line is a comment